About the Special Populations Involvement (SPI) Program

 Special Olympics Eligibility

-According to the requirements of Special Olympics Iowa, all athletes must have a current Application for Participation Form signed by a physician on file with the Recreation Division office BEFORE THEY CAN PARTICIPATE IN TRAINING OR COMPETITION.
+According to the requirements of Special Olympics Iowa, all athletes must have a current Release and Medical Form signed by a physician on file with the Recreation Division office before they can participate in training or competition.
 Athletes are required to attend a minimum of 50% of the scheduled practices to be eligible for competition.

 Be a Champion

-To become involved in the Special Olympics program as an athlete, coach or volunteer, contact RaQuishia Harrington at (319) 356-5100 or RaQuishia-Harrington@iowa-city.org.
+To become involved in the Special Olympics program as an athlete, coach or volunteer, contact RaQuishia Harrington or 319-356-5100.